lobopraveen/gists/README.md

 ### A collection of gists - common utilities

 #### License:
 Everything in this repo that I authored uses the same license as this repo itself - MIT.
 If any item in this repo is not my original work, please refer to the original license.
-I will try to provide links back to the original source wherver possible.
+I will try to provide links back to the original source wherever possible.
 Remind me!

 ### Autosys
 - [autosys/autocal.sh](autosys/autocal.sh) - Not built out yet.
 Just shows how to use autocal command